 Induction offers the same result every time, which makes it ideal for a high volume process such as this one.
 The previous oxidation issue forced them to polish the handles which added a step in their manufacturing process.

 The client's parts were heated to the desired temperature in less than three seconds.
-Their gas oven required twice as much heating time as the induction process.
-Induction is more energy-efficient and requires less space compared to a gas oven.
+Their previously-used gas oven required twice as much heating time as the induction heating process.
+Induction heating is more energy-efficient and requires less space compared to a gas oven.

-Looking to replace an inefficient oven process, part is heated in just 30 seconds, improving efficiency for this application.
+Looking to replace an inefficient oven process, a stainless steel tube is heated in just 30 seconds, improving efficiency for this application.
 A custom-designed single position multi-turn helical coil was built to generate the required heating for this application

 The client wanted to be able to heat parts of various sizes, which was achieved with a concentrator coil.
 This is a new process for the client, and Ambrell's lab expertise proved very valuable when creating the process...